kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 We've removed one line of called since we're now using a callback function, which also makes our code slightly faster.
 <a name="logical-and-error"></a>
 <h4 class="h4-guide">Using "&&" generates an error</h4>
-Developers like to use the [logical AND](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_Operators#Logical_AND_.28&&.29 "Read about the logical AND operator on MDN") to simultaneously check the value of both the `readyState` and `status`:
+Developers like to use the [logical AND operator (&&)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_Operators#Logical_AND_.28&&.29 "Read about the logical AND operator on MDN") to simultaneously check the value of both the `readyState` and `status`:
 {% prism javascript %}
 // sample07/scripts.js
 // Update the getArticleInfo.onreadystatechange callback function only